facebook/componentkit/_docs/09-component-actions.md

 ### What are Component Actions?

 `CKComponentAction` is just an alias for `SEL` — basically, a method name.
+This alias is used as a way to document the purpose of the selector, which is to send a component action.

 The `CKComponentActionSend` function takes an action, a sender, and an optional opaque context object.
 It follows the [component responder chain](responder-chain.html) until it finds a component (or component controller) that responds to the given selector, then sends a message with the sender and context as parameters.